Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York's games this season have gone over this contest's total of 207.5 points 71 times.
+- New York's games this season have featured more combined points than this contest's total of 206.5 points 71 times.

-- The average point total in New York's outings this year is 229.1, 21.6 more than this matchup's over/under.
+- New York's contests this year have an average point total of 229.1, 22.6 more points than this matchup's over/under.

-- The bookmakers' moneyline implies a 66.7% chance of a victory for the Knicks.
+- The oddsmakers' moneyline implies a 73.3% chance of a victory for the Knicks.

 Heat Betting Records & Stats

-- Miami has played 63 games this season that ended with a combined score higher than 207.5 points.
+- Miami has played 63 games this season that finished with a combined score over 206.5 points.

-- The average over/under for Miami's contests this season is 219.3, 11.8 more points than this game's point total.
+- Miami's average game total this season has been 219.3, 12.8 more points than this matchup's over/under.

-- This season, Miami has won two of its 10 games, or 20%, when it is the underdog by at least +165 on the moneyline.
+- Miami has not won as an underdog of +220 or more on the moneyline this season in four games with those odds or longer.

-- Miami has an implied victory probability of 37.7% according to the moneyline set for this matchup.
+- Miami has an implied victory probability of 31.2% according to the moneyline set by oddsmakers for this matchup.

 Knicks vs. Heat Over/Under Stats (Regular Season)